-With Ethiopian Airlines crash, a second new Boeing 737 MAX 8 jet goes down
+Ethiopian Airlines crash is the second fatal incident to involve a Boeing 737 MAX 8

 [After LionAir crash, pilots say they were ‘in the dark’ about Boeing’s 737 safety update]

-So far Boeing’s investors and customers seem to have shrugged off the issues related to the Lion Air crash.
-Boeing had a banner year last year amid accelerating international sales of its commercial jetliners.
-The 737 is the best-selling plane model in its history.
+Boeing’s investors and customers seem to have shrugged off the issues related to the crash in Indonesia.
+Boeing had a banner year in 2018 amid accelerating international sales of its commercial jetliners.
+The 737 is the best-selling plane model in the company’s history.

-The 737 MAX8 has been an important driver of business for Boeing since it was introduced in 2017, and it is critical to Boeing’s broader international ambitions as it competes with its European rival, Airbus.
+The 737 MAX 8 has been an important driver of business for Boeing since it was introduced in 2017, and is critical to Boeing’s broader international ambitions as it competes with Airbus, its European rival.

 Boeing has delivered 354 of the jets globally and has another 2,912 on order, according to market estimates maintained by Boyd Group International.
-The jet that crashed Sunday morning was one of five 737 MAX 8’s operated by Ethiopian Airlines, which has another 25 on order.
-In the United States, Southwest Airlines and American Airlines have 59 of them between their two fleets, with another 304 on order.
+The jet that crashed Sunday was one of five 737 MAX 8 planes operated by Ethiopian Airlines, which has an additional 25 on order.
+In the United States, Southwest Airlines and American Airlines have 59 between their two fleets, with 304 on order.

-The Indonesia plane crash turned a harsh spotlight on the MAX 8, Boeing’s latest update to its workhorse 737.
-A preliminary investigative report release in late November found that a malfunctioning sensor and an automated response from the aircraft’s software left pilots to fight furiously to control the aircraft before it careened into the Java Sea outside Indonesia shortly after takeoff, killing 189 people.
+The crash in Indonesia turned a harsh spotlight on the MAX 8, Boeing’s latest update to its workhorse 737.
+A preliminary investigative report released in late November found that a malfunctioning sensor and an automated response from the aircraft’s software left pilots fighting furiously to control the aircraft before it careened into the Java Sea outside Indonesia shortly after takeoff, killing 189 people.

 The report found that a sensor measuring the plane’s “angle of attack” fed erroneous data into the plane’s flight control system, at which point an automatic feature kicked in, sending the plane into a nose dive.

 The report stopped short of assigning blame for the crash.
-But the company quickly received criticism from multiple pilots organizations in the United States after Boeing disclosed that it had made certain changes to the MAX’s autopilot software – adding a new flight control feature called the Maneuvering Characteristics Augmentation System, or MCAS.
+However, multiple pilots organizations in the United States were quick to criticize the company after Boeing disclosed that it had made certain changes to the MAX’s autopilot software — it added a new flight-control feature, the Maneuvering Characteristics Augmentation System (MCAS).

-The new software was meant to account for design changes to the 737 MAX, seeking to make the plane operate as similarly as possible to older 737 models despite having larger engines placed farther forward on the plane’s wings.
+The updated software was meant to account for design changes to the 737 MAX and was supposed to make the plane operate as closely as possible to older 737 models despite having larger engines placed farther forward on the plane’s wings.

 [U. S. authorities to assist in investigation of Ethiopian Airlines crash that killed 157]

-While the MCAS system was ostensibly added to make the plane safer, pilot unions in the United States said they had been left “in the dark” about the new software update, and initially criticized Boeing for failing to cover the new system in pilot trainings.
+While the MCAS system was ostensibly added to make the plane safer, pilot unions in the United States said they had been left “in the dark” about the software update and criticized Boeing for failing to cover the new system in training sessions.

-A Boeing spokesman did not respond to questions about whether the company had updated the MCAS system following the Indonesia plane crash.
-Dennis Tajer, a spokesman for the Allied Pilots Association, a union that represents pilots at American Airlines, said Boeing executives had initially told his members that the company had been looking at potential software design issues, but had not received any word about whether the system had been changed.
-He also said pilots at American Airlines still do not have flight simulators reflecting updates to the MAX 8.
+A Boeing spokesman did not respond to questions about whether the company had updated the MCAS system following the plane crash in Indonesia.
+Dennis Tajer, a spokesman for the Allied Pilots Association, a union that represents pilots at American Airlines, said Boeing executives initially told his members that the company had been looking at potential software-design issues, but had not received word about whether the system had changed.

+He said pilots at American Airlines still do not have flight simulators reflecting updates to the MAX 8.

 “We have not been briefed on any changes to the software at this point,” Tajer said.

-The company has not seen any orders of new 737’s cancelled as a result of the crash.
-But airlines considering future orders will be watching the situation in Ethiopia closely.
+The company has not seen orders of new 737 models canceled as a result of the crash.
+Airlines considering future orders will be watching the situation in Ethiopia closely.

-“You now have had two 737 MAX 8’s that have crashed shortly after takeoff … the airlines are going to be very interested to know whether this was a problem with the airplane, the training, or both,” said Henry Harteveldt, an aviation market analyst with Atmosphere Research.
+Two 737 MAX 8 commercial jets “have crashed shortly after takeoff. … The airlines are going to be very interested to know whether this was a problem with the airplane, the training or both,” said Henry Harteveldt, an aviation-market analyst with Atmosphere Research.
 “For airlines that are debating whether to order the [Boeing 737] MAX and how that would compare to other planes on the market, it’s very possible that tomorrow Airbus reps will get a few calls from people that have been considering Boeing.”

-There is also the possibility that the crash could cause a broader backlash on the part of customers, who might prefer to wait for the results of the investigation before choosing to fly in a 737 MAX8.

 Faiz Siddiqui contributed to this report.